 Deferred contributions related to capital assets represent the unamortized portion of restricted contributions that were used to purchase some of the Council's capital assets.
-Recognition of these amounts as revenue is deferred to periods when the related capital assets are amortized.
+Recognition of these amounts as revenue is deferred to periods when the related capital assets are amortized and/or written-off.

-2016 2015
+2017 2016

-Balance, beginning of year 72,000 80,000

-Recognized as amortization revenue during the year (16,000) (8,000)
+Balance, beginning of year Recognized as amortization revenue during the year 56,000 (56,000) 72,000 (16,000)

-Balance, end of year 56,000 72,000
+Balance, end of year - 56,000

-Commitments 8.
+8. Commitments

 The Council has a commitment for leased office space in Nanaimo, for a three year term expiring in September 2019.

 The Council has a commitment for leased office space in Prince George, for a two year term expiring in August 2018.

-The Council has a commitment for two leased vehicles, for terms expiring in July 2017 and January 2019.
+The Council has a commitment for two leased vehicles, for terms expiring in January 2019 and June 2020.

 The Council has a commitment for leased office equipment in Nanaimo, for a 5 year term expiring October 2021.

-Total lease commitments for the next five years are as follows:
+Total lease commitments for the next four years are as follows: